 We will study circular breathing in a sequence of steps, where each step is an extension of the step before.
 It is truly important that you take enough time for mastering each step.
-Also, once you progress to another step you should frequently return to any previous steps.
+Also, once you progress to a next step you should frequently return to any previous steps.
 In that way you not only learn the physical muscles involved, but - and this is important - will accustom yourself entirely to each step.
 Probably, the action of exhaling and inhaling simultaneously might be quite a hurdle, so you should give yourself sufficient practice time to develop a comfortable sensation.
-To study these steps may just take a few minutes.
+To study these steps daily may just take a few minutes.
 But do repeat these short studies often.
 For example studying 3 times a day for 3 minutes is a good rule of thumb (3x3).

 Step 1: Nose + Balloon

 Close the mouth and inflate the cheeks with air.
 Relax the embouchure as much as possible.
 Now inhale and exhale through the nose normally.
-In this step, the mouth cavity may feel (and look like) a balloon with just static air inside and totally separated from the lungs.
+In this step, the mouth cavity may feel (and look) like a balloon with just static air inside and totally separated from the lungs.
 Alternatively, you could fill the mouth with some water and then in and exhale through the nose normally.